SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: Leader Election

+\modifiedHL{ We have shown that the $1\!+\!\log_2N$ iterations of the knowledge-discovery procedure alone is not enough for SERENADE to emulate SERENA exactly.
+To do so, SERENADE needs an additional distributed binary search.
+As mentioned in~\autoref{sec: serenade}, the distributed binary search requires every non-ouroboros cycle to elect a designated vertex, which is decided through a leader election by vertices on this cycle.
+In this section, we describe how to embed this leader election seamlessly into the knowledge-discovery procedure of SERENADE. }

-\subsubsection{Leader Election}
+\subsection{Leader Election}

-\addedHL{Now we describe how to embed the leader election process into the $1\!+\! \log_2 N$ knowledge-discovery iterations of SERENADE-common.
-We explain this process on an arbitrary non-ouroboros cycle, focusing on the actions of a vertex $i$ that belongs to this cycle.
-We follow the standard practice~\cite{Perlman2000:leaderelection} of making the vertex with the smallest identity (an integer between $1$ and $N$) on this cycle the leader.
-Recall that in SERENADE-common, after each (say $k^{th}$) iteration, vertex $i$ learns $\phi^{(i)}_{k-}$, which contains the identities of the vertex $\sigma^{-2^k}(i)$ that is ``$2^k$ $\sigma$-hops away" from it on the cycle, and the red and the green weights of the walk $\sigma^{-2^k}(i)\leadsto i$.
-Our goal is to augment this $k^{th}$ iteration to learn the vertex with the smallest identity on this walk $\sigma^{-2^k}(i)\leadsto i$, which we denote as $\calL(\sigma^{-2^k}(i)\leadsto i)$ and call a level-$k$ ``precinct leader."
-This way, after the $(\log_2 N)^{th}$ iteration, input port $i$ learns the identity of the level-($\log_2 N$) precinct leader $\mathcal{L}(\sigma^{-N}(i)\leadsto i)$, which must be $\calL_0$, the leader of the entire cycle, because the length of this cycle is no larger than $N$, the length of the precinct (walk) $\sigma^{-N}(i)\leadsto i$.}
+\movedHL{ We explain this process on an arbitrary combinatorial cycle of $\sigma$, focusing on the actions of an arbitrary vertex $i$ that belongs to this cycle.
+We follow the standard practice~\cite{Perlman2000:leaderelection} of making the vertex with the smallest identity (an integer between $1$ and $N$) on this cycle the leader. }\modifiedHL{ Recall that in the knowledge-discovery procedure, after each (say $k^{th}$) iteration, vertex $i$ discovers $\sigma^{-2^{k}}(i)$ that is ``$2^k$ $\sigma$-hops away" from it on the cycle.
+More precisely, vertex $i$ learns $\phi^{(i)}_{k-}$, which contains the identities of the vertex $\sigma^{-2^k}(i)$, and the red and green weights of the walk $\sigma^{-2^k}(i)\leadsto i$. }\movedHL{ Our goal is to augment this $k^{th}$ iteration to learn the vertex with the smallest identity on this walk $\sigma^{-2^k}(i)\!\leadsto\! i$, }\modifiedHL{ which we denote as $\calL(\sigma^{-2^k}(i)\!\leadsto\! i)$ and call the leader of the level-$k$ precinct right-ended at $i$. }